Cassumbra/dod-ecsrii-community/README.md

   - External effects to contrast with the internal effects of potions.
   - Wands should serve as powerful utility tools.
 (Damaging effects should be AOE, targetted towards specific kinds of enemies, or should have extra utility effects besides damaging)
   - Wand descriptions should be more descriptive (while keeping their humor).
-- Rework magic training to give you discounts when casting spells.
 - Give Wand Lore a skill that drains wands and gives extra bonuses the more skillpoints you have invested in Wand Lore.
   - Drained wand gives you MP (And also a burnt out wand.)
   - Drained wand gives you a temporary buff to magic power.
 (This can stack.)
   - Drained wand gives you a random reagent for wandcrafting.
   - Drained wand gives you a temporary buff to haywire chance.
 (This can stack.)
-  - Drained wand gives you MP (And also a burnt out wand.)
+  - Drained wand gives you MP
   - Drained wand gives you a random reagent for wandcrafting.
 - Alchemists should get bonuses for crafting ingots the same way Tinkerers and Smiths do.
 (Not sure about this one.)